 In kitchens and hard-floor areas, microfibre dry mop pads capture pet hair more effectively than traditional brooms, which often redistribute hair into the air.
 A 10-minute daily mop around the apartment perimeter (where hair concentrates) prevents the edge-building accumulation that leads to visible “pet hair drifts” in corners.
 For apartments with carpet, a high-suction HEPA vacuum used twice weekly is the baseline — the AKC recommends vacuuming in two directions (north-south and east-west) to dislodge embedded hair that single-direction passes miss.
 Robot vacuums complement but don’t replace manual vacuuming for deep carpet hair removal in pet households.

-Making Your Apartment Smell Fresh for Guests
+What Are the Best Making Your Apartment Smell Fresh for Guests?

 The challenge of “nose blindness” is real — pet owners adapt to their apartment’s scent over time and often don’t realise how strong it has become.
 The most reliable solution is ventilation: open windows for 15–20 minutes daily when weather permits, allowing fresh air exchange to dilute ambient pet odour.
 For apartments where window ventilation is limited, a whole-room HEPA air purifier with an activated carbon filter addresses both particulate (dander, hair) and gaseous (odour molecules) pollutants simultaneously.
 Baking soda sprinkled on carpet, left for 20 minutes, and then vacuumed up provides an inexpensive and pet-safe odour-absorbing treatment between deep cleans.
 Avoid masking sprays and plug-in air fresheners — many contain VOCs that are irritating to pet respiratory systems, and they layer over odour rather than eliminating it.
 According to the ASPCA, enzymatic cleaners are the only effective treatment for urine odour — they chemically break down the odour compounds rather than masking them.